syncfusion-content/javascript-docs/js/Diagram/Page-Settings.md

 {% endhighlight %}

-{% include image.html url="/js/Diagram/Page-Settings_images/Page-Settings_img1.png" Caption="Page Appearance-PageSettings based"%}
+{% include image.html url="/js/Diagram/Page-Settings_images/Page-Settings_img1.jpg" %}

 ## MultiplePage and PageBreaks

 When **multiplePage** is enabled, size of the page dynamically increases or decreases in multiples of page width and height and completely fits diagram within the page boundaries. **PageBreaks** is used as a visual guide to see how pages are split into multiple pages.

-{% include image.html url="/js/Diagram/Page-Settings_images/Page-Settings_img2.png" Caption="Multiple Page and Page Breaks"%}
+{% include image.html url="/js/Diagram/Page-Settings_images/Page-Settings_img2.png" %}

 ## AutoScroll